HM Prison Ford: Beginnings

-An 85 acre site next to Yapton village opened as an airfield for use by the Royal Flying Corp (RFC) and later the Royal Air Force (RAF) and the United States Army Air Service (USAAS) training squadrons in March 1918 and known as Ford Junction military aerodrome.
-In 1920 it closed and it wasn’t until 1933 that it reopened for civil flying.
-In 1936 the Air Ministry acquired it and in 1937 RAF Ford was reactivated.
+An 85 acre site adjacent to Yapton village was inaugurated as an airfield for the Royal Flying Corp (RFC) and subsequently the Royal Air Force (RAF) as well as the United States Army Air Service (USAAS) training squadrons in March 1918, and it became known as Ford Junction military aerodrome.
+In 1920, the airfield was closed, and it was not until 1933 that it reopened for civil flying.
+In 1936, the Air Ministry took ownership of the site, and in 1937, RAF Ford was reactivated.